snaptee/SnapteeSDK-iOS-Example/README.md

 - Simplified Chinese
 - Traditional Chinese

+## Supported Devices
+- iPod, iPhone and iPad
+- iOS 6.0 or above

 ## To install:

+#### Working enviornment
+- Latest Xcode
+- Deployment Target 6.0 or above

+#### Snaptee SDK example project
 Please download the latest version from https://github.com/snaptee/SnapteeSDK-iOS-Example/releases

 **If you are upgrading from older version, make sure that you removed the older library and add all new files to Xcode**

-1) Add Snaptee SDK static library to your project
+1) Add Snaptee SDK static library to your project (located in SDK example project, /Frameworks/Snpatee"
 - /Assets/
 - /include/
 - libSnapteeSDKLibrary.a